 \section{Conclusions}

-Comparing our HRGM- and PLSM-results of bulk viscosity with the first-principle QCD calculations, we concluded a convincing agreement at temperatures exceeding the QCD scale and an excellent integrability below this range of temperatures.
-Hence, the methodology utilized in the present work, namely BUU and KG approaches, could be confirmed.
+Comparing our HRGM-- and PLSM--results of bulk viscosity with the first--principle QCD calculations, we conclude a convincing agreement, at temperatures exceeding the QCD scale and an excellent integrability below this range of temperatures.
+Hence, the methodology utilized in the present work, namely BUU and KG approaches, are confirmed.

-Allowing temperatures to increase from a few MeV up to TeV and energy densities up to $10^{16}~$GeV/fm$^3$, almost all possible contributions to the bulk viscosity are taken into consideration.
-The first type of contributions represents thermodynamic quantities calculated in non-perturbation and perturbation QCD with up, down, strange, charm, and bottom quark flavors and, of course, the entire gluonic sector.
-Taking into account contributions of the gauge bosons: photons, $W^{\pm}$, and $Z^0$, the charged leptons: neutrino, electron, muon, and tau, and the Higgs bosons: scalar Higgs particle, shows that these Standard Model particles are very significant, especially when bearing in mind cosmological implications, for instance.
-When comparing the results of bulk viscosity with and without this sector, we conclude that both temperature and energy-density dependences become to a great extend monotonic.
-Furthermore, this sector considerably adds to the results so that the energy density approaches about two-order-of-magnitude GeV/fm$^3$ larger than the perturpation theory.
-The vacuum and thermal condensations of gluons and quarks (up, down, strange, and charm) as calculated in the Polyakov linear-sigma model are the third type of contributions.
+Allowing the temperature to increase from a few MeV up to TeV and the energy density up to $10^{16}~$GeV/fm$^3$, almost all possible contributions to the bulk viscosity are taken into consideration.
+The first type of contributions represents thermodynamic quantities calculated in non--perturbation and perturbation QCD with up, down, strange, charm, and bottom quark flavors and, of course, the entire gluonic sector.
+Taking into account contributions of the gauge bosons; photons, $W^{\pm}$, and $Z^0$, the charged leptons; neutrino, electron, muon, and tau, and the Higgs bosons; scalar Higgs particle, shows that these Standard Model particles are very significant, especially when bearing in mind cosmological implications, for instance.
+When comparing the results of bulk viscosity with and without this sector, we conclude that both temperature and energy--density dependences become to a great extend monotonic.
+Furthermore, this sector considerably adds to the results so that the energy density approaches about two--order--of--magnitude GeV/fm$^3$ larger than the perturpation theory.
+The vacuum and thermal condensations of gluons and quarks (up, down, strange, and charm) as calculated in the Polyakov linear--sigma model are the third type of contributions.

 We conclude that the bulk viscosity increases almost linearly with increasing energy density.
 Opposite to such a dependence is the one of the dimensionless quantity $9 \omega_0 \zeta/Ts$ on temperature, where $\omega_0$ is a perturbative scale and $s$ is the entropy density.
 Here, an almost linearly decrease with increasing temperature was obtained.